-At the top of the list is my go-to recipe collection which is made up of the tried-and-true favorites that we usually have on a monthly basis (if not more in some cases).
-When I’m meal planning, if I need to figure out a dish based on a specific category (more on that later), I can load this post and see what I have to choose from.
+This list comprises my go-to, real food recipes and includes the tried-and-true favorites that we usually have on a monthly basis (if not more in some cases).
+When I’m not sure what meals to plan for the month, I can load this post and see what I have to choose from.
 Easy peasy!

-I’ve mentioned before that these meals aren’t particularly quick to make, at least not in the Kraft dinner or Hamburger Helper kind of way.
-Though speed is definitely a factor as I obviously don’t want to be making a 5-course meal every night, it’s not necessarily my top goal as I’ve found that making things with fewer processed foods does just take more time.
+I do want to add that though these meals won’t take hours, they’re definitely not 5-minute meals.
+When I consider trying a new recipe, speed is definitely a factor as I obviously don’t want to be making a 6-course meal every night, but it’s not necessarily my top goal as I’ve found that making things with fewer processed foods does just take more time.
 The trade-off is worth it to me and I find that most of these recipes take about an hour or less.
-Of course, you may be a gourmet cook and able to whip them up in 15 minutes. 🙂 If so, I’m jealous and you should come and move in with me.
-Either way, once I’ve made them a few times, I get faster and more efficient, so I try to give a new recipe a few tries before I dump it because it takes too long.
+Of course, you may be a gourmet cook and able to whip them up in 15 minutes.
+If so, I’m jealous and you should feel free to move in with me. 🙂 Either way, once I’ve made them a few times, I get faster and more efficient, so I try to give a new recipe a few tries before I dump it because it takes too long.

-We usually buy a quarter cow at least once per year from our raw milk dairy, but you can also find them in your neck of the woods through Eat Wild.
-It’s the cheapest way to get grass-fed beef and to stock our freezer with ground beef, roasts, and steaks without breaking the bank.
+We get a beef quarter at least once per year from our raw milk dairy and you can also find them in your neck of the woods through Eat Wild.
+It’s the cheapest way to get grass-fed beef and to stock your freezer with ground beef, roasts, and steaks without breaking the bank.
 It’s also quite a bit more convenient to have all that meat sitting in the freezer than having to buy it at the store each week!
+I’ve also gotten ground beef, steak, and roasts when we’ve run out from ButcherBox (get $30 off your first order with my link!).

-I’ve broken this category down even further because that’s how I meal plan for each week.
-We have ground beef usually twice a month as I have the most of that, then roasts usually once a month, then another week of steaks or stew meat.
+I’ve broken this category down even further because that’s how I’ve meal planned for each week in the past.
+We have ground beef usually twice a month as I have the most of that, then roasts (if I have them) usually once a month, then another week of steaks or stew meat.
 This makes our stash last as long as possible.

 - Beef Tinaktak